Driver Ed

 When can I start the behind-the-wheel lessons?

-In Michigan you must be 14 years 8 months old prior to the first day of class.
-You must attend two days of classroom session before you can begin any of your behind the wheel driving lessons per the state of Michigan.
+In Michigan, you must be 14 years and 8 months old before the first day of class.
+You must attend two days of classroom sessions before you can begin any of your behind-the-wheel driving lessons per the state of Michigan.